import blazetime for flexible data

 Repeat this until the data significantly changes type (e.g. list to int

-on the resultInternally, a lot of Blaze is implemented as simple functions that handle just one combination of possible inputs to an expression – like here, we see the case where we're computing a selection on pure-Python data.
+after a sum operation)optimize on the expression and pre_compute on all data elements.post_compute on the resultInternally, a lot of Blaze is implemented as simple functions that handle just one combination of possible inputs to an expression – like here, we see the case where we're computing a selection on pure-Python data.

 @dispatch(Selection, Sequence, Sequence) def compute_up(expr, seq, predicate, **kwargs): preds = iter(predicate) return filter(lambda _: next(preds), seq)

-(the decorator is from multipledispatch
+(the decorator is from multipledispatch)

-can be your APIaccounts = data('blaze://accounts.bank.com:6363') in_debt = accounts[accounts.balance < 0]
+blaze.server.Server can host your datablaze.server.Client can be your APIaccounts = data('blaze://accounts.bank.com:6363') in_debt = accounts[accounts.balance < 0]

 df = odo.odo('accounts.csv', 'postgresql://accounts::db')